Tulkun Kasimov: Uzbekistan

 In the spring of 1997, Lieutenant General Kasymov was appointed to the post of Deputy Minister of Defense for Combat Training.
 In the spring of 1998, a decision was made to transform the General Staff of the Ministry of Defense into the General Staff of the Armed Forces, of which Kasymov was appointed Chief in 2000.
 In addition, he was entrusted with the duties of the head of the military academy.
 During this period, he cooperated with Esen Topoev of the Kyrgyz army in combating terrorism.

-Later life
+Later life and death

-He retired in 2003 and lives in Tashkent.
+Kasimov retired in 2003 and lived in Tashkent.

+Kasimov died on 26 June 2025, at the age of 79.